Perfume: Basic framework

 The top, middle, and base notes of a fragrance may have separate primary scents and supporting ingredients.
 The perfume's fragrance oils are then blended with ethyl alcohol and water, aged in tanks for several weeks and filtered through processing equipment to, respectively, allow the perfume ingredients in the mixture to stabilize and to remove any sediment and particles before the solution can be filled into the perfume bottles.

 Fragrance bases

 Instead of building a perfume from "ground up", many modern perfumes and colognes are made using fragrance bases or simply bases.
-Each base is essentially modular perfume that is blended from essential oils and aromatic chemicals, and formulated with a simple concept such as "fresh cut grass" or "juicy sour apple".
+Each base is essentially a skeleton formula that is blended from essential oils and or aromatic chemicals, and formulated with a simple concept such as "fresh cut grass" or "juicy sour apple".
 Many of Guerlain's Aqua Allegoria line, with their simple fragrance concepts, are good examples of what perfume fragrance bases are like.

 The effort used in developing bases by fragrance companies or individual perfumers may equal that of a marketed perfume, since they are useful in that they are reusable.
 On top of its reusability, the benefit in using bases for construction are quite numerous: